 Read Healthista’s menstrual cup review here

-Plastic Saver #9: change from a liquid soap to a solid bar
+Plastic Free tip #9: change from a liquid soap to a solid bar

 In the bathroom, there are products the whole family uses that are stored in plastic bottles.
 Switch to products that don’t use plastic at all, such as a shampoo bar.